Services for Businesses, Individuals, and the Community

 Services for Our Communities

 Many of the people Skills supports give back to the community in personal, self-directed ways.
-Two of the more notable services that individuals provide for the community include the Skills Computer Recycling Service and helping to maintain the award-winning Discovery Garden in Hollidaysburg (a public-private partnership).
+One of the more notable services that individuals provide for the community is helping to maintain the award-winning Discovery Garden in Hollidaysburg (a public-private partnership).
 Many individuals volunteer at-large for nonprofits, such as Meals-on-Wheels, nursing homes, and animal shelters.

 Skills Mobile Work Force provides residential cleaning services, giving individuals an opportunity to experience real-life job opportunities with the support of a supervisor who provides on-the-job assistance.
 For more information about our Mobile Workforce, visit the Cleaning Services page.